 Wait a sec.
 Do you enjoy reading fiction?
 I’m an author of Christian contemporary romance with nearly 40 titles released on Amazon in ebook and paperback.
 If you enjoy stories with engaging characters, strong communities, deep faith, and great food, would you please check out my novels?
-There are a couple of covers in the sidebar, or click on the Books tab above.
+There are a couple of covers in the sidebar, or click on the Books tab above, viewed best on a computer.
 Thanks!

 (And here’s my obligatory disclosure that any product links might be affiliate links.
 Clicking on them doesn’t cost you a penny more, and I get a small percentage of any sales.)